All Episodes

 Giant, see, I told you so here.

-We've got to get away from it, Mythilimba.
+We've got to get away from it, Mr. Limbaugh.

 We just have to because they're running out of oil.

-When nations uh threaten to stop this flow, it stocks stops economic progress worldwide, Tillerson said.
+When nations threaten to stop this flow, it stops economic progress worldwide, Tillerson said.

-Uh he said that the uh world demand for oil will increase by 50% in the next decade.
+He said that the world demand for oil will increase by 50% in the next decade.

-So this is uh this is bad news for the uh for the liberals out there, ladies and gentlemen, for the church of the environment.
+So this is bad news for the liberals out there, ladies and gentlemen, for the Church of the Environment.

-Uh technology continues to find better and more efficient ways to extract all that we need and better, more efficient ways to use it.
+Technology continues to find better and more efficient ways to extract the oil that we need and better, more efficient ways to use it.

 Nature is God.

-Uh and I always think it's better left alone, not regulated by a bunch of know nothing human beings who think they can do it better than God.
+And I always think it's better left alone, not regulated by a bunch of know-nothing human beings who think they can do it better than God.

-Bad news, global warming and uh and all of that.
+Bad news, global warming and all of that.

 We got lots of oil, lots and lots of it, without their regulations, without their doom and gloom.

-Uh and the church of the environmentalist wacko is now going to be turned up side down.
+And the church of the environmentalist wacko is now going to be turned upside down.

-Apparently, Air America is gonna file for bankruptcy.
+Apparently, Air America is going to file for bankruptcy this week or next.

 I've been hearing the rumblings.

-Um now the the drive-by media is just is just having uh sort of like a uh a uh vagina monologue moment here with the uh with the announcement that Gloria Steinem and Jane Fonda and Rosie O'Donnell have mounted a radio talk show network to uh to uh uh challenge me.
+And now the drive-by media is just having sort of like a vagina monologue moment here with the announcement that Gloria Steinem and Jane Fonda and Rosie O'Donnell have mounted a radio talk show network to challenge me.

-And one uh one of the stories here uh I've got to find this, get the right uh uh determination here, because the story I have is some newsmax, and what I want is the AP story on this, because it's all about how they've Got three stations that uh broadcast straight up.
+And what I want is the AP story on this, because it's all about how they've got three stations that broadcast straight up.

-You might be able to hear them five miles up, but you can't hear them ten feet outside a tower.
+You might be able to hear them five miles up, but you can't hear them 10 feet outside the tower.

 Let's see, where is it?

-Greenstone Media, a radio company whose founders include social activist Gloria Snyder and actress Jane Fonda has launched an all-women all talk network across the United States.
+Greenstone Media, a radio company whose founders include social activist Gloria Steinem and actress Jane Fonda, has launched an all-women, all-talk network across the United States.

 They got three stations.